radanalyticsio/oshinko-rest/docs/ClusterConfigs.md

 Any named cluster configuration defined in the ConfigMap can be used to create or scale a cluster.

-The default ConfigMap contains one named configuration as an example.
+The default ConfigMap contains a single configuration named `small`.
 The `small` configuration specifies a cluster that has three worker nodes.
-The yaml for the ConfigMap looks something like this:

-    kind: ConfigMap
+To see what configurations are defined, use `oc export` in your project after launching oshinko:

+    $ oc export configmap oshinko-cluster-configs

     apiVersion: v1
     data:
       small.workercount: "3"
+    kind: ConfigMap
     metadata:
+      creationTimestamp: null
+      labels:
+        app: oshinko
       name: oshinko-cluster-configs

 Named configurations are defined in the data section of the